What Is the Business Development Strategy?

 Competency Focus:

-The BDA-SCP™ track goes beyond fundamentals into advanced application in:
+The BDA Senior Certified Professional (BDA-SCP) track goes beyond fundamentals into advanced application in:

 • Ecosystem and policy influence